 The word Pankration means "all powers" in ancient greek

 Pankration was a sporting event in the ancient Greek Olympic games {held every 4 years} that was first introduced in 648 BC.
 The rules of the sport were very basic, no biting or eye gouging and victory was achieved through submission/knockout or death.
 The historical records of pankration are shrouded and mixed with Greek mythology and it is not known whether such feats of strength of contestants were myth or actual factual accounts.
 Just like the boxers and wrestlers of the Olympic games the Pankration competitors refined their skills through hundreds of years and became extremely proficient at all aspects of ground fighting... submission holds... and standing fighting by using many strikes.
 These holds, throws and striking techniques can be seen on the pottery, statues and drawings.
 It was one of the most brutal games in the Olympics.
-Ancient greek schools can book us to visit them and give ancient greek lessons to children about ancient greek life.

-SPARTANS PREPARE BY REGULAR TRAINING
+PREPARED BY REGULAR TRAINING

 To the Ancient Greeks there were many gods... and goddesses!